souravkatkar/bq-ddl-standardizer/Readme.md

   - AJAX-based schema extraction and DDL generation.
   - Only one source system connection is active at a time.
   - "Clear" button resets source connection and UI.
+  - Modularized codebase with separate route files for each database system.

 - **Accessibility:**
   - ARIA labels for form controls.